tofu0913/SellNPC/README.md

 ```
 sellnpc <item_name>	-- add item_name to sales queue. quotes not needed, accepts auto-translate.
 sellnpc <profile_name> 	-- load a group of items from profiles.lua into the sales queue
+sellnpc all 	-- sell EVERYTHING in your inventory, yes!!
+EVERYTHING!!!
 ```
 Sales are now triggered by opening a shop window, you will need to queue items prior to this.